Democratizing AI Accelerators for HPC Applications:

 • What is the ideal programming model for these accelerators?
 Are traditional ones like OpenMP, OpenCL, and SYCL suited?

 • Currently, vendor-specific programming models are used to port applications.
 What is the best way to enable portability across various AI hardware architectures?
-What software stack support from the vendors is needed to enable the research community to build higher-level abstractions?

 • Where can one find robust training resources?